OWLcracker/big-data/README.md

 This is because the Thrift Server is a single instance that is not distributed.
 Future research would be necessary to either find a way to scale the Thrift Server horizontally or to find an alternative to the Thrift Server.

-**No HDFS:**
+**Storage on Local File System:**
-The data is stored in the local file system.
-This means that the data is not distributed and therefore not fault-tolerant as well as an I/O bottleneck.
-This is because the data is not distributed and therefore only accessible from the local file system.
-Furthermore, the data is not fault-tolerant because the data is not replicated.
-This means that if the data is lost, it is lost forever.
+The data is stored in the local file system, which means that the data is neither replicated nor distributed to different nodes, like it would be if a distributed file system like HDFS were used.
+Therefore the data storage constitutes a single point of failure as well as an I/O bottleneck.
+This decreases the performance and the scalability of the solution significantly, because Spark can't read the data properly in parallel.
+Furthermore, the data is not fault-tolerant because there is no replication, which means that if the data is lost, it is lost forever.
-This is not recommended for production use.
-However, this was done because the researchers didn't have access to and the time to set up a HDFS cluster.
-But it should be further investigated if a HDFS cluster is beneficial for this project or if another fault-tolerant distributed file system is more suitable.
+This solution is not recommended for production use and was only chosen because of time constraints and the additional complexity the integration of a distributed file system would introduce.
+It should be further investigated if a HDFS cluster is beneficial for this project or if another fault-tolerant distributed file system is a more suitable solution.

 **Insufficient hardware for test:**
 The researchers didn't have access to a cluster with sufficient hardware to test the scalability of the application.